ShaggyTech/nhtsa-api-wrapper/README.md

 - `includeQueryString` - If true, the query string will be included in the url (default: true)
 - `saveUrl` - If true, the url will be cached in the composable instance (default: true)

+> This is why method #1 described above is recommended, it simplifies all of this for you and
+> still ensures runtime type safety and consistency.

 #### Using GET

 Here's a simplified example of retrieving data from the NHTSA API using this package as a URL